KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 ## Discussion

 Have feedback or suggestions?
-Open an [issue] or join discussions on new features, improvements, and use cases.
+Open an [issue] or join [dicussions] on new features, improvements, and use cases.
 Your input helps shape the project!

 ## TODO
 - [ ] PyPi Package.